List of The Hunger Games characters: District 12

-Katniss's mother
+Asterid Everdeen

-Katniss's mother, Mrs. Everdeen, has fair skin, blonde hair, and blue eyes, which symbolize that she is not from the seam.
+Katniss's mother, Asterid Everdeen, has fair skin, blonde hair, and blue eyes, which symbolize that she is not from the Seam.
 She was raised in town as the daughter of an apothecary and consequently had a fairly comfortable life.
-During the 50th Hunger Games (2nd Quarter Quell) reaping, she and Madge's mother were clinging on Maysilee Donner, Madge's aunt, and Ms. Everdeen's friend, who was reaped and killed at the time.
+During the 50th Hunger Games (2nd Quarter Quell) Reaping, she and Madge's mother were clinging on Maysilee Donner, Madge's aunt, and Ms. Everdeen's friend, who was reaped and killed at the time.
 She gave it all up to marry Katniss's father and move to the Seam, where she lived in poverty.
-After her husband died in a mining accident, she fell into a deep depression and did not speak for a long time, neglecting her daughters and forcing Katniss to become Prim's primary parent figure.
-Mrs. Everdeen eventually recovered enough to set up an apothecary in District 12, but it was not until after Katniss's first Hunger Games that she finally forgave her mother for not offering any support to her and Prim during her depression.
-In Mockingjay, Mrs. Everdeen is seen working in the hospital in District 13, and following Prim's death at the end of the book, she does not return to District 12 with Katniss.
+After her husband Burdock died in a mining accident, she fell into a deep depression and did not speak for a long time, neglecting her daughters and forcing Katniss to become Prim's primary parent figure.
+Asterid eventually recovered enough to set up an apothecary in District 12, but it was not until after Katniss's first Hunger Games that she finally forgave her mother for not offering any support to her and Prim during her depression.
+In Mockingjay, Asterid is seen working in the hospital in District 13, and following Prim's death at the end of the book, she does not return to District 12 with Katniss.
 Instead, she stays in District 4, working in a hospital and coping with her grief.
 She and Katniss maintain contact through telephone calls.

-Katniss's father
+She appears in Sunrise on the Reaping which gives her name as Asterid Everdeen, originally Asterid March.
+She and her husband were friends of Haymitch's before his games.
+After the murder of his family and girlfriend, Haymitch pushed everyone away to protect them with the Everdeens being two of the last to give up on him.